snpsuen/Cross-border-sockets-between-Kubernetes-pods/README.md

 Server is listening to port no. 42855 backender:~#
 ```
-Verify that the popen(3) server listens at port 42855 on the frontend pod instead of the backend pod.
+Verify that the popen(3) server listens to port 42855 on the frontend pod instead of the backend pod.
 ```
 keyuser@ubunclone:~$ kubectl exec -it frontender -- sh
 # ss -ntlp